The Journeyman Project 1: Pegasus Prime

 - 50 % negative mentions

 While the live-action performances are generally well-received, some players experience issues with frame rate drops and stuttering, indicating that optimization could be improved.
-The sci-fi elements may come off as cheesy, but this is expected within the genre.
+The sci-fi elements may also contribute to a mixed reception regarding overall presentation.

 “Some people have FPS problems or stuttering, as did I.”